Find out how many solar panels you need based on recent installations in your area

 -

-Most homeowners need between 15 and 19 solar panels to cover their power needs.
-But how do you calculate the number of panels necessary to run your specific home?
-Solar expert Ben Zientara breaks down the calculations in the video below, or you can read on to find out how to estimate the amount of solar panels that are right for you.
+But how exactly do you calculate the right number of panels for your home?
+Solar expert Ben Zientara explains the process in the video below, or keep reading to learn how to estimate the number of solar panels you need step by step.

 Step-by-step guide: how to calculate how many solar panels you need